prettore/Availability_in_SDTN/README.md

                         buffer is empty
 ```

-## Structure and Design
+#### Structure
-The script `experiment_main.py` initializes the experiment with a Mininet-Wifi topology.
+The script `experiment_rssi.py` initializes the experiment with a Mininet-Wifi topology.
-The script `flexible_sdn.py` is run in the nodes of that topology and contains the actual approach of this project.
+The script `flexible_sdn_rssi.py` is run in the nodes of that topology and contains the actual approach of this project.
 After running the experiment the main script directly executes evaluation scripts which produce statistic summaries and plots.
 Statistics and plots of each run are saved in a new directory under `./data/statistics/`.
 The directory will be named with the date and time of the start of the experiment.

 The mobility patterns can be found in CSV files under `./data/`.
-The mobility patterns that can be used through the CLI of `experiment_main.py` are in the files `Scenario_*.csv`
+The mobility patterns that can be used through the CLI of `experiment_rssi.py` are in the files `Scenario_*.csv`

 The scripts `eval_ditg.py` and `eval_statistics.py` are used to evaluate the statistics after running the experiment.
-The output of those are needed to plot the results with `plot_statistics_new.py`.
+The output of those are needed to plot the results with `plot_statistics.py`.

 `scanner.py` contains the Multiprocessing class that is used inside the nodes to scan for the AP.
 `cmd_utils.py` contains some wrapper functions for the shell commands of `iw dev`.
 `sta1-wlan0-olsrd.conf` and `sta3-wlan0-olsrd.conf` contain the configurations needed to start OLSRd.

-### Design
+#### Design
-The approach that we implemented in `flexible_sdn.py` is designed as follows:
+The approach that we implemented in `flexible_sdn_rssi.py` is designed as follows:

 The basic idea behind our solution is that devices follow SDN policies as long as they are connected to the SDN infrastructure including a controller and a Command Post (CP) connecting the controller with the other nodes and the nodes among each other.
-If this infrastructure is not available to the nodes because of alink disconnection they switch to using a MANET avoiding disruptions of data flows.
+If this infrastructure is not available to the nodes because of a link disconnection they switch to using a MANET avoiding disruptions of data flows.
 Switching betweenSDN and MANET is managed by a control mechanism which can be run in the nodes of a SDTN and thereby control the network interfaces of the respective node.

 Our solution is inspired by the concept of using decentralized (D) control as a backup in case of unavailability of centralized (C) infrastructure.